KianShepherd/Rust-Raytracing/README.md

 # Rust-Raytracing
 A Rust implementation of [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
-Currently implements all functionality of the book excluding Dielectrics which are a WIP.
+It currently implements all functionality of the book excluding Dielectrics which are a WIP.
 I have also added the code for ray triangle intersection as well as procedural terrain generation with triangle meshes and perlin noise height mapping.
 Simple lighting has also been created by sending a ray back towards the light source.
+Multi-threading has also been added and can optionally be turned off with a flag within the main function.

 ![Example Render1](https://github.com/KianShepherd/Rust-Raytracing/blob/master/example1.jpg?raw=true)